How to use colour on skirting board & architrave

-For decades the classic colour for internal mouldings has been white, however, recently painting skirting boards a different colour has been on trend.
-In this article I will show you different ways to use colour on your skirting boards for different effects, and outline considerations for those who are pondering what colour to paint them.
+For decades the classic colour for internal decorative mouldings has been white, however, recently painting skirting boards, door architrave, dado rail and picture rails a different or contrasting colour has been on trend.
+In this article we will show you the options for using colour on your decorative mouldings for different effects, and outline considerations for those who are pondering what colour to paint them.

 Image credit: Style By Emily Henderson